 As much as you try to move away from pain, your mind may still be focused on it, meaning your emotions will be too.

-The narcissist caused you lots of pain, through manipulation, words and possibly physical violence, and now your brain is focused on them, confusing you even more.
+The narcissist caused you lots of pain through manipulation, words and possibly physical violence, and now your brain is focused on them, confusing you even more.

-If your subconscious is filling your mind with negativity, it’ll take you there, So now you need to take control of your mind and consciously think positivities thoughts, visual them in your mind or looking at old photos.
+If your subconscious is filling your mind with negativity, it’ll take you there, So now you need to take control of your mind and consciously think positive thoughts, visualise them in your mind or looking at old photos.
 You’ll subconsciously take yourself there, looking at new things you want from your life and consciously take yourself there, feel the emotions like you’ve already achieved these new dreams until you train your subconscious to find a way to get there.

 Turn you thinking from “I have a problem.”
 To “I have a challenge.”
 Then find the solution to that challenge.

-Write down your goals, and start taking action in achieving them, focus your time and energy into putting positive affirmations into your mind, consciously removing any negative ones.
+Write down your goals, and start taking action in achieving them.
+Focus your time and energy into putting positive affirmations into your mind, consciously removing any negative ones.

-It’s time to reprogram your own mindset, into a positive, happy person, to where you want to be, we are allowed off days, just deal with them and move past them.
+It’s time to reprogram your own mindset, into a positive, happy person, to where you want to be.
+We are allowed off days, just deal with them and move past them.
 Start working on your mind and your future today.

 Repeatedly telling yourself what it is you want, then going out and getting it for you.

-What you resist persists, what you focus on grows stronger, so keep those positive thoughts, great things can happen for you, only you have to action them.
+What you resist persists.
+What you focus on grows stronger, so keep those positive thoughts.
+Great things can happen for you.
+Only you have to action them.